pedritastark/turing-machine/README.md

 # Licence

 'turing-machine' is released under the Apache License Version 2, which is an open source license.
-You may contribute to this project, or use the code as you please as long as you adhere to its conditions.
+You may contribute to this project.